-When PCSO Recruitment is open, you will complete and submit an application form.
+When PCSO recruitment is open, you will complete and submit an eligibility check and if successful you will receive an application form.

-If shortlisted, you will be invited to an assessment centre and this will be hosted by Thames Valley Police at their assessment centre location.
+If shortlisted, you will be invited to an assessment centre.

 At the assessment centre, assessors will evaluate your performance in exercises which relate to specific competency areas relevant to the role.

 Information from all the exercises are used to produce the final results.